bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 And I think it's good to also have more review power in LibSecP.
 So my plan would be to also stay there.
 I'm still going in baby steps.
-And Another thing is I realized I looked at the silent payments, which is another nice idea, and that takes also quite intense use of cryptography.
+And another thing is I realized I looked at the silent payments, which is another nice idea, and that takes also quite intense use of cryptography.
-So I thought, okay, if I want to really give good review, it may make sense to get a little deeper in the LIBSAC-P to at least conceptually understand what's going on behind the scenes.
+So I thought, okay, if I want to really give good review, it may make sense to get a little deeper in the Libsecp to at least conceptually understand what's going on behind the scenes.

 Mike Schmidt: 00:36:52